michaelalang/quay-ldap-lab/README.md

 To be clear, `referrals` are always executed by the client and that means, access restrictions, authentication, loops and much more need to be handled by the clients as well.

 Following example will show the easiest and a noticeable issue on the ldapsearch tool.
-Lets create a Loop by adding the same `ou=External,dc=people,dc=example,dc=com`  to the second server in the Lab, pointing back to the first server.
+Lets create a loop by adding the same `ou=External,dc=people,dc=example,dc=com`  to the second server in the Lab, pointing back to the first server.
 ```
 ldapadd -x -H ldaps://ds389-002.ds389-002.svc:10636 \
            -D 'cn=Directory Manager' \